maxvdo/WDPS1917_RESIT/README.md

 This finished in 2147 seconds.

-Slightly worse results, but we do decrease the time to run it (which was the biggest problem of the previous version of the assignment).
+Slightly worse results, but we do decrease the execution time to run it (which was the biggest problem of the previous version of the assignment).

 ------------------------------------------------------------------------------------------------------------